How Much Money Does Roberto Blake Earn as a Full-Time Content Creator?

 Sharing my income is something that over the years I’ve forced myself to become comfortable with so that it can be a learning opportunity for others.
 It’s not something I do to brag or show off, but to demonstrate what is possible.
 I didn’t come from money, and I grew up in a single-parent home after my parents divorced when I was a teenager.
 When I started working at the mall as a teenager I was earning $6.25/hour and didn’t start earning 6 figures per year until I was in my 30s.

-Currently Roberto Blake earns $25,000 per month on average as a Full-time Content Creator with multiple online ventures.
-Majority of that income comes from a combination of Services, Products and Affiliate Marketing.
+Currently, Roberto Blake earns $25,000 per month on average as a Full-time Content Creator with multiple online ventures.
+The majority of that income comes from a combination of Services, Products, and Affiliate Marketing.

 How Roberto Blake Makes His Money:

 Earning $25,000 is something I didn’t believe was possible for me or someone like me.
 While my family didn’t pull the whole “starving artists” line or try to discourage me from pursuing creativity as a career it was challenging.
 When I worked for a company as a graphic designer I believe my salary ended up being $36,000/year, which means I was working as a full-time creative professional before becoming an entrepreneur.

 In my late 20s when I became a full-time freelancer I was able to earn about $55,000 a year.